coynestevencharles/grammar_feedback_ui/README.md

 # Grammar Feedback UI

-A simple text editor interface with a feedback comment feature.
+A Plate-based text editor interface with a feedback comment feature.

-The system highlights spans of interest and produces feedback "cards" when users click the highlights.
+The application highlights text spans returned from a feedback generation API, and shows one selected feedback comment at a time.
+These are displayed in a sidebar on desktop, or a bottom dock on mobile, with previous, next, and dismiss controls.

 The default back end logic can be handled by `https://github.com/coynestevencharles/grammar_feedback_api`